FaizanMirza123/Cloud-rep/SETUP_GUIDE.md

 - Test all endpoints with proper authentication
 - Verify Vapi API integration

-This implementation provides a complete, production-ready VoiceFlow application with all requested features! 🎉
+This implementation provides a complete, production-ready EmployAI application with all requested features! 🎉